How to add the Ultrasonic Collision Detection robot skill

 3. Trigger Port Drop-down

-Select the digital port that your ultrasonic trigger wire is connected to.
+Select the digital port that your ultrasonic trigger wire is connected.

 4. Echo Port Drop-down